 In the markets we serve, such as finance, retail, nonprofit and higher education, we provide brochure printing services for our customers’ print communication plans.
-Although a brochure is just a single sheet of paper, the wide variety of folds available can turn one into a unique communication piece.
+Although a brochure is just a single sheet of paper, the wide variety of folds available can turn a brochure into a unique communication piece.

 We can use our digital brochure printing capabilities to personalize your brochures, or we can use our traditional offset presses to print large quantities to keep unit costs down.

 Brochures offer a flexibility that is unmatched by other print communications.

 Brochure printing can be done in many standard and custom sizes.
 The most common flat—or open—brochure sizes are 8.5 x 11, 9 x 12 and 11 x 19.
 Common folded sizes cover a wide range: 3.5 x 8.5, 3.625 x 8.5, 4 x 9, 5.5 x 8.5 and 8.5 x 11.

 What gives brochures their flexibility is the nearly limitless number of interesting folds available.
 The two folds people most commonly see are bifold and trifold.
 While these folds tend to be the go-to options, there are many other more complex folds, such as the barrel fold, gatefold, accordion fold and right-angle fold.
 There also are folds that take advantage of asymmetrical panel sizes to create unique opening experiences.

 Feel free to contact Perfect to learn which folds are available as part of the professional brochure printing we perform.

 Tips for Brochure Printing